hkust-taco/superf/README.md

 ### Commands and validating our claims

 Running the main MLscript tests only requires the Scala Build Tool installed.
-In the SBT shell, `mlscriptJVM/test`.
+In the SBT shell, run `mlscriptJVM/test`.

 Running the ts2mls MLscript tests requires NodeJS, and TypeScript in addition.
 In the SBT shell, run `ts2mlsTest/test`.